FAQ - Enrolment

 If you are in the Antarctic on polling day (or in transit on a ship to or from the Antarctic) special arrangements can be made to let you vote.
 Because this will require the electronic transmission of individual vote details, and because of the small number of electors involved, there may be a limited loss of secrecy of individual votes.
 For this reason, voting in the Antarctic is not compulsory.

-If you have no permanent home, you may be eligible to enrol as an "itinerant elector".
-Contact the ACT Electoral Commission or the Australian Electoral Commission for more details or an application form.
+If you have no permanent home, you may be eligible to enrol as a person with no fixed address.
+For further information visit the Australian Electoral Commission's website.

 Yes.
 A person cannot enrol if:

 - because of unsound mind, he or she is incapable of understanding the nature and significance of enrolment and voting;

 - he or she has been convicted of treason and has not been pardoned; or